Policy Series: The Expert Group on Canada-US Relations on Navigating Trump II

 From February 1st, deadline day for the Trump tariffs that were paused 48 hours later, career diplomat and Policy contributor Colin Robertson with an invaluable look at the unprecedented nature of Trump’s actions, and the implications for the Canada-US bilateral relationship within a tumultuous global context.
 “No previous president of the United States,” writes Robertson, “has ever weaponized bilateral trade in violation of all norms, rules and conventions without any consistent, plausible justification.”
 Here’s Colin Robertson with The Antagonist Next Door: Trump’s Tariffs and Our New Bilateral Reality.

-Also from Colin Robertson on January 27, on how the premiers have been responding to Trump while political leadership at the federal level is in flux.
+From Colin Robertson on January 27, on how the premiers have been responding to Trump while political leadership at the federal level is in flux.
 “Answering existential questions such as ‘How best do we defend our sovereignty?’ and ‘How do we diversify our trade?’”, writes Robertson, “should be core considerations in the Liberal leadership campaign and for all parties in the coming election.”
 Here’s Colin Robertson with Trump 2.0, Week 2: Premiers Matter, Diversify or Die, and Liberalization Begins at Home.

 From NAFTA negotiator and Policy contributor John Weekes, an overview of the unprecedented elements at play in Trump’s latest weaponization of tariffs, and what can be done to minimize its consequences.
 “Canada needs to look urgently at other ways of strengthening Canadian economic prospects,” writes Weekes, “to restore confidence in Canada, and to rekindle investment.”
 Here’s John Weekes with his recommendations: Charting Canada’s Economic Course in the Face of Trump’s Threats.